Mahindra Scorpio: Second generation (Z101; 2022)

 The cosmetics changes consists of DRL placed with the fog lamp instead of headlights.
 The Scorpio-N is offered in 6- and 7-seat layouts.
-It will have an 8-inch infotainment system powered by Sony audio with dual-zone climate control, 4xplor-4x4 and a electric sunroof.
+It will have an 8-inch infotainment system powered by Sony audio with dual-zone climate control, 4xplor-4x4 and an electric sunroof.

+The Scorpio-N was also launched in Australasia alongside the XUV700 in 2023.
+The Scorpio-N will be launched in North America and the Middle East along with the XUV700 in 2024 and other electric models in the 2027.